-A: I divide my 45s first by country—Brit girls, US girls, French girls, Japanese girls, international girls (for the few Italian, Dutch, Spanish, Swedish, Chinese and German girl-pop records I own), and then there are the boys, which pretty much consists of the Beach Boys, Lou Christie, Del Shannon, Bobby Hebb, and the Bee Gees (mostly the men who sound like women…hehe).
+I divide my 45s first by country: Brit girls, US girls, French girls, Japanese girls, international girls (for the few Italian, Dutch, Spanish, Swedish, Chinese and German girl-pop records I own).
+Then there are the boys, which pretty much consists of the Beach Boys, Lou Christie, Del Shannon, Bobby Hebb, and the Bee Gees – mostly the men who sound like women.
 Within the countries, I arrange everything alphabetically.
-LPs are arranged by decade and genre—’80s chart-pop, ’60s girl groups, ’60s boys, soft rock, metal, and random shit.
+LPs are arranged by decade and genre: ’80s chart-pop, ’60s girl groups, ’60s boys, soft rock, metal and random shit.

-A: I’m obsessed with midcentury modern design, and these shelves were made in the 1960s by George Nelson for Herman Miller.
-It took ten hours to put them up and they were ridiculously expensive, but they’ve transformed my apartment and will hopefully last a lifetime.
+I’m obsessed with mid-century modern design.
+These shelves were made in the 1960s by George Nelson for Herman Miller.
+It took ten hours to put them up and they were ridiculously expensive but they’ve transformed my apartment and will hopefully last a lifetime.

 For so many years, my record collection was split between London + NYC.
 Here’s the entire collection, finally reunited in Brooklyn!

-A: I’ve written a bunch of articles about this lately, because I have very strong feelings about the meaning behind the resurgence of vinyl.
+I’ve written a bunch of articles about this lately because I have very strong feelings about the meaning behind the resurgence of vinyl.
 As I mentioned earlier, I think there’s a realization that we’ve somehow been gypped by the promise of modern technology and convenience.
 With the CD, the artwork became less prominent, the sound colder and a bit too heavy on the treble.
-And with mp3s, artwork has nearly disappeared and the sound quality is far worse than the already poor-sounding CD.
-The pendulum has swung too far, and many people are realizing that although the internet may have opened us up to music anytime, anywhere, the experience of listening to music has diminished.
+With mp3s, artwork has nearly disappeared and the sound quality is far worse than the already poor-sounding CD.
+The pendulum has swung too far and many people are realizing that, although the internet may have opened us up to music anytime and anywhere, the experience of listening to music has diminished.
 I’m sure there’s a scientific word for the reduction of pleasure that occurs when you’re given everything you want, whenever you want it.
-The internet is spoiling us, turning us into children who have all the toys in the world, but not enough time or patience to appreciate those toys.
+The internet is spoiling us, turning us into children who have all the toys in the world but not enough time or patience to appreciate those toys.
 I think the internet and mp3s have devalued music.
 Vinyl, on the other hand, demands value because it takes up more of our time.
 It makes us engage with it and take care of it if we want it to last.
-You can view vinyl as a way of life—it’s an acknowledgement that taking time and effort to do something yields far more gratifying and enriching results than what comes easy.
+You can view vinyl as a way of life; it’s an acknowledgement that taking time and effort to do something yields far more gratifying and enriching results than what comes easy.
 So why are people going back to vinyl?
 Because there is no music format that sounds better than vinyl.
 It’s warmer, cozier, fuller, brighter.
 It comes in a sleeve.
 Its effort delivers fabulous results.
 It’s cool as hell.
 It combines the aural and the visual.
-My argument for vinyl doesn’t mean I’m completely anti-computer (I use YouTube, iTunes, and Google as much as anyone), but I think it’s important to be aware of the downside.
+My argument for vinyl doesn’t mean I’m completely anti-computer, I use YouTube, iTunes, and Google as much as anyone, but I think it’s important to be aware of the downside.

-A: We actually met when I was DJing a ’60s night at a seedy strip club in East London, so he knew what he was getting into.
-I think he found it quite intriguing at first, but has since gotten used to the fact that he lives in an apartment dominated by music and memorabilia.
+We actually met when I was DJing a ’60s night at a seedy strip club in East London so he knew what he was getting into.
+I think he found it quite intriguing at first but has since gotten used to the fact that he lives in an apartment dominated by music and memorabilia.
 I think he also appreciates the exposure to music he probably wouldn’t have heard anywhere else.
 He only complains when I get my thrash metal records out.

-A: I know immediately when I walk into a record store whether or not it’ll have what I want, and sadly there are very few stores left that carry the 45s I’m looking for.
-So it’s late night Google, Gemm, and eBay searches for me, and the bi-annual Allentown record fair—one of the rare places where I manage to score 45s that have been on my want list for years.
-I highly recommend chatting with the record store owners or fair dealers, as they usually keep a hidden stash of 45 boxes behind the counter for their “special’ customers.
+I know immediately when I walk into a record store whether or not it’ll have what I want and, sadly, there are very few stores left that carry the 45s I’m looking for.
+So it’s late night Google, Gemm, and eBay searches for me, and the bi-annual Allentown record fair, which is one of the rare places where I manage to score 45s that have been on my want list for years.
+I highly recommend chatting with the record store owners or fair dealers, as they usually keep a hidden stash of 45 boxes behind the counter for their “special” customers.
 It’s a shame so many of those collector-driven record stores, like Beanos and Intoxica in the UK, are no longer around.

-A: In short, most of the artists that I collect were nowhere near successful enough to warrant an LP.
+In short, most of the artists that I collect were nowhere near successful enough to warrant an LP.
 Some never even made it past one 45.
 So when I started collecting ’60s girl pop, it was only natural that I’d collect 45s.
-Also, I find that most of the albums released by sixties girl groups were heavy on filler—bland covers and blander B-sides.
+I find that most of the albums released by ’60s girl groups were heavy on filler, like bland covers and blander B-sides.
 So even though I collect girl group LPs, I find myself pulling out the 45s much more often.
 Also, the 45 is the showpiece, the chance to put your best foot forward, the attempt to score a hit.
 Never mind that most of these 45s never charted.
 It’s the intention behind it, the writer and artist’s attempt at greatness.

 One of Sweden’s few ‘60s girl groups, the Plommons (that’s Plums in English) and their single “Last Train to Liverpool” from ‘66.

-A: I remember playing in an all-girl band as a teenager, and releasing a couple of 45s on friends’ labels.
-A full LP would have been unthinkable for my band, and I think the same could be said for a gazillion other small-time bands who may have only written a handful of songs or didn’t have enough money to fund an LP.
+I remember playing in an all-girl band as a teenager and releasing a couple of 45s on friends’ labels.
+A full LP would have been unthinkable for my band and I think the same could be said for a gazillion other small-time bands who may have only written a handful of songs or didn’t have enough money to fund an LP.
 The 45, in addition to being the format of choice for the single, was also the staple of the independent scene.
 Anyone could press a 45 fairly cheaply without a record label and sell it at local record stores and gigs.
-So I think any collector interested in music outside the mainstream—indie bands, a small-town singer with no major label ambitions, local punk bands, etc—as well as the heart of the mainstream (hit singles), will naturally gravitate towards the 45.
+So I think any collector interested in music outside the mainstream (like indie bands, a small-town singer with no major label ambitions, local punk bands, etc.) as well as the heart of the mainstream (hit singles), will naturally gravitate towards the 45.

-A: I’ve definitely found that record shops are carrying fewer and fewer 45s these days, but I think the competition is fierce for any rare, desirable record, be it a 45 or LP.
-I’ve been in brutal bidding wars over 45s, often because a girl group record I’m after got swept up in the Northern Soul scene, and thus quadrupled in demand and price.
+I’ve definitely found that record shops are carrying fewer and fewer 45s these days but I think the competition is fierce for any rare, desirable record, be it a 45 or an LP.
+I’ve been in brutal bidding wars over 45s, often because a girl group record I’m after got swept up in the Northern soul scene and quadrupled in demand and price.
 It does still amaze me that a single 45 (two songs, no liner notes, no artwork) can go for hundreds or even thousands of dollars.
-I’ve had to delete 45s from my want list due to the INSANE price tags.
+I’ve had to delete 45s from my want list due to the insane price tags.

-A: I don’t know what happened between the ’60s and ’70s, but the quality of artwork in the ’70s took a drastic nosedive.
+I don’t know what happened between the ’60s and ’70s but the quality of artwork in the ’70s took a drastic nosedive.
 Gone were the modernist fonts, the kaleidoscopic colors and the richness of the photos.
 It was as though everything went through a budget cut and sleeve designs were suddenly given to the interns.
-I’d love to know who listened to “Porque Te Vas,” a catchy-as-hell stomper from Spanish pop singer Jeanette, and thought green! ugly boxes! terrible font!
+I’d love to know who listened to “Porque Te Vas,” a catchy-as-hell stomper from Spanish pop singer Jeanette, and thought “green! ugly boxes! terrible font!”
 There’s not one element in that sleeve that is remotely appealing to the eye, nor does it give the buyer any indication of the spectacular single inside.

-A: THANK GOD for the Japanese.
-I thought my stash of France Gall EPs were visually stunning, but they have nothing on Japanese sleeves from the ’60s.
+Thank god for the Japanese!
+I thought my stash of France Gall EPs were visually stunning but they have nothing on Japanese sleeves from the ’60s.
 Reiko Ohara’s “Peacock Baby” on Victor from 1968 is the most gorgeous record in my collection.
-It unfolds into a 14” sleeve with the Japanese actress-singer in a peacock-patterned silver suit, holding a feather, surrounded multi-colored Japanese characters.
-The 45 “gatefold” was very common in Japan—usually with a stunning photo on one side, and the lyrics on the flip.
+It unfolds into a 14” sleeve with the Japanese actress/singer in a peacock-patterned silver suit, holding a feather, surrounded multi-colored Japanese characters.
+The 45 “gatefold” was very common in Japan, usually with a stunning photo on one side, and the lyrics on the flip.
 The only downside to such beautiful artwork is that the sleeves are often far more exciting than the records themselves.

 The Gillian Hills collection minus the “Jean Lou” EP.
 Can anyone help?

-A: I’ll occasionally have a friend in town who wants to go record shopping, but 99% of the time I’m digging solo.
-I used to dream of finding a partner with a similar obsession with records, but that did become a reality at one point and I found that it wasn’t as dreamy in real life.
+I’ll occasionally have a friend in town who wants to go record shopping but 99% of the time, I’m digging solo.
+I used to dream of finding a partner with a similar obsession with records but that did become a reality at one point and I found that it wasn’t as dreamy in real life.
 There’s the fighting over the same records, getting collections mixed up, and less access to the stereo.
-My husband rarely decides what goes on the turntable, and I MUCH prefer it that way!
+My husband rarely decides what goes on the turntable, and I much prefer it that way!

-A: I spent a day helping out at Norton Records HQ a few weeks after Hurricane Sandy hit, and it was heartbreaking to see how much of their stock had been destroyed.
-I ran into Billy at the Allentown Record Fair last week, and it was so nice to hear that they made it through the worst of it.
-He seemed overwhelmed by and appreciative of all the support, and by the Norton benefits taking place worldwide.
+I spent a day helping out at Norton Records HQ a few weeks after Hurricane Sandy hit and it was heartbreaking to see how much of their stock had been destroyed.
+I ran into Billy at the Allentown Record Fair last week and it was so nice to hear that they made it through the worst of it.
+He seemed overwhelmed by and appreciative of all the support and the Norton benefits taking place worldwide.

 The Cookies’ “I Never Dreamed” (Dimension, 1964).
-Euphoria captured on record, and penned by the ’60s most underrated songwriter, Russ Titelman.
+Euphoria captured on record.
+Penned by the 1960s’ most underrated songwriter, Russ Titelman.